jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 Now, if there is too fast automatic account suspension, the sender's account will be blocked and the sender will not be able to access his mails.

 MBPs and email senders must take appropriate measures to prevent this.
-MBPs and email senders therefore have, mostly proprietary, ways to assess the trustworthiness of an account.
+MBPs and email senders therefore have - mostly proprietary - ways to assess the trustworthiness of an account.
 For example, MBPs and email senders may take into account the age of the account and/or any previous account suspension before suspending an account.

 ## Enumeration attacks / provoking unsubscription